 Nothing says Christmas in Germany like setting fire to rum-soaked sugar in the middle of the dining room table.
 A Feuerzangenbowle is a method of preparing mulled wine in a manner that makes everyone want to take part.
 Special equipment is needed, as a normal punch bowl will explode when it comes into contact with either of the two flames.
 It’s fun, but a little hard on Grandma’s clean carpet.
 Buy this in any department store – ask for Karstadt or Kaufhaus des Westens.

-While this souvenir is an obvious one, it’s not budget-friendly.
-Lederhosen for men (and sometimes women) and dirndls for ladies (and, why not, sometimes men too) are the traditional clothing in Bavaria, the state in the south of Germany that touches the Alps and includes Munich.
-Beautiful silk dirndls start at about 800€, and a quality pair of deer leather lederhosen go for at least 400€.
+While this souvenir is an obvious one, it’s not budget friendly.
+Lederhosen for men (and sometimes women) and dirndls for ladies (and, why not, sometimes men too) are the traditional clothing in Bavaria – the south-German state that touches the Alps and is home to Munich.
+Beautiful silk dirndls start at about €800 (£725), and a quality pair of deer-leather lederhosen go for at least €400 (£363).

-A warning: Lederhosen are never washed, instead kept soft by the wearer’s natural oils, which is something to bear in mind when you spy a pair at a second-hand shop.
+A warning: lederhosen are never washed, instead kept soft by the wearer’s natural oils, which is something to bear in mind when you spy a pair at a second-hand shop.

 Germany is an old place, and for all the time that there have been people here, there has been some type of furniture.
 This means that Germany, along with the rest of Europe, has a lot of magnificent old furniture that just can’t be found elsewhere in the world.
 Whether sourcing your own treasures is cheaper than having an expert do it for you is open to debate, but any reputable antiques dealer can help you sort out shipping.